MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/server-core/server-core-sconfig.md

     - To check only for recommended quality updates that are applicable to the server, type `2` and press `Enter`.
     - To check for feature updates that are applicable to the server, type `3` and press `Enter`.

 1. After you have made your selection, a list of available updates will be displayed.
-You can choose from the following options:
+You can choose one the following options:

     - To install all available updates, type `A` and press `Enter`.
     - To install none of the available updates, type `N` and press `Enter`.